Helping You:GO TO: How You Can Help

 - Choose not to report the crime;

-- Report the crime to the police and not press charges;
+- Report the crime to the police and not request an investigation;

-- Report to the police with the intent of pressing charges against the perpetrator.
+- Report to the police with the intent of having charges pressed against the perpetrator.

 If the individual is an adult, there is no mandated reporting unless there is a weapon inflicted wound that is not self-inflicted.